bitpoke/mysql-operator/README.md

 # MySQL Operator

 MySQL Operator enables bulletproof MySQL on Kubernetes.
 It manages all the necessary resources for deploying and managing a highly available MySQL cluster.
-It provides efortless backups, while keeping the cluster highly available.
+It provides effortless backups, while keeping the cluster highly available.

 MySQL Operator was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Smart Managed WordPress Hosting platform.